pauldcomanici/Lethal-Spatula-Heroes/README.md

 This is a starter pack for 'platform' games.

 To run this project, open index.html in a web browser.
-You can play it [here](http://mindcandy.github.com/crafty-starter-game-platform/).

 Alternatively you can execute the run-server.sh script and navigate to [http://localhost:8000](http://localhost:8000)  (Requires Python and bash)